-The theory of judgment is an extension from the information theory.
-In real life, people have to make subjective assessment of events without possessing complete information.
+Second, the description of investor behaviors and market patterns can be refined by the theory of judgment, which is a natural extension from the information theory.
+Kelly(1956) developed the link between information investors received and their trading decisions.
+In most time, people have to make subjective assessment of events without possessing complete information.
 The theory of judgment provides a measure to value one's judgment.
 The valuation of a judgment is against a reference state, which is usually taken to be the maximum entropy equilibrium state (Jaynes, 1988).
 Since no additional information is required to determine the equilibrium state, the value of judgment from the decision making perspective can be naturally measured against the equilibrium state.
 However, the reference state can be a non-equilibrium steady state, such as a bubble state.
 Intuitively, if one buys a stock at two dollars and the equilibrium price is five dollars, then the value of your buying is three dollars.
 However, if the stock price can be momentarily moved to six dollars and you can take advantage of this high price, then the value of your buying is four dollars.
 Mathematically, the value of judgment is the average of profit or loss under different scenarios, which can be represented by a function generalized from relative entropy.

-The value of judgment is always lower than or equal to the value of information with the same objective probability distribution.
+The value of judgment is always lower than or equal to the value of information with the same objective probability distribution and reference state.
 The value of judgment is equal to the value of information only when the subjective assessment of the probability distribution is identical to the objective probability distribution.
 Therefore, the concept of judgment is a generalization from the concept of information when a person does not have precise estimation of a random event, which is the case in most decision making processes.
-The difference between the values of judgment and information is bias, which is defined by a mathematical function called relative entropy.
-Entropy and relative entropy are the two most important functions in information theory and statistical mechanics (Schlögl, 1989; Cover and Thomas, 2005; Qian, 2009).
+The difference between the values of judgment and information, or equivalently, the difference between actual cost of information processing and the lowest possible cost, is bias, which is defined by a mathematical function called relative entropy.
+Entropy and relative entropy are the two most important functions in information theory and statistical mechanics (Kullback, 1959; Schlögl, 1989; Cover and Thomas, 2005; Qian, 2001, 2009).
 Unlike the value of information, which is always positive, the value of judgment can be either positive or negative.
 This means that the value of active trading by investors can be either positive or negative.
 Trading that earn positive returns are generally attributed to information while trading that earn negative returns are generally attributed to behavioral biases.
-From the theory of judgment, the same judgment will have different values at different times due to changes of environmental conditions.
+From the theory of judgment, the same judgment will have different values at different times due to changes of environmental parameters.
 Empirical evidences show that small individual investors often execute trades similar to those by large institutional investors but at a later stage.
 This could due to behavioral biases, or due to the difficulty of small investors to obtain timely information.